 Salary for Adult Nurse Practitioners

-According to data from the U.S. Bureau of Labor Statistics (BLS), most nurse practitioners earned $70,540 per year or less, and the highest-earning 10% earned $135,830 per year or more in 2015.
-The top-paying industries for practitioners at that time were personal care services, specialty hospitals and grantmaking services, while the industries that employed the most NPs were physician's offices and general medical and surgical hospitals.
-Nurse practitioners working in Alaska, California, Hawaii, Oregon and Massachusetts earned the highest salaries in 2013, as per BLS statistics.
+According to data from the U.S. Bureau of Labor Statistics (BLS), the lowest-earning 10% of nurse practitioners earned $70,540 per year or less, and the highest-earning 10% earned $135,830 per year or more in 2015.
+The top-paying industries for practitioners are personal care services, specialty hospitals and dental offices.
+The industries that employ the most nurse practitioners are physician's offices and general medical and surgical hospitals.
+Nurse practitioners working in Alaska, California, Hawaii, Oregon and Massachusetts earned the highest salaries in 2015.